 - A student intending to enter a master's or doctoral program in the Arts, Humanities, or Social Sciences

 - A student with demonstrated superior standards of intellectual ability, scholastic achievement and personal promise

 - A US citizen or US National from American Samoa or the Commonwealth of the Northern Mariana Islands

 - A student in need of financial aid, and with a documented history of receiving need-based financial aid during undergraduate years

-- Primary evidence of meeting this criterion is history of receiving need-based institutional, state, or federal
+- Primary evidence of meeting this criterion is history of receiving need-based institutional, state, or federal grants-in-aid

-  grants-in-aid

-  - The Beinecke Financial Data Sheet certifying that the student meets this criterionmust be completed by a University
+- Each student must complete the Beinecke Financial Data Sheet certifying that the student meets this criterion

-  financial aid officer

-  - The amount of financial need will be one of the factors considered during the selection process, with preference being

-  given to candidates for whom the awarding of a scholarship would significantly increase the likelihood of the student

-  being able to attend graduate school
+- The amount of financial need will be one of the factors considered during the selection process, with preference being given to candidates for whom the awarding of a scholarship would significantly increase the likelihood of the student being able to attend graduate school

 *Junior status means you are continuing full-time in undergraduate study, and expect to receive a baccalaureate degree between December 2020 and August 2021.

 The following steps must be completed for an application to be considered for campus nomination:

 - Register with Undergraduate Research to participate in the campus competition

 - Consult with your faculty mentors and the Beinecke campus liaison regarding the content and writing of your statement of purpose